LIS

 12VAC5-90-280.
 Reporting of dangerous microbes and pathogens.

 A. Definitions.
-The following words and terms when used in this part shall have the following meanings unless the context clearly indicates otherwise:
+The following term when used in this part shall have the following meaning unless the context clearly indicates otherwise:

-In the event of a suspected release, loss, or theft of any select agent or toxin, the responsible official at a laboratory shall make a report to the department immediately by the most rapid means available, preferably by telephone.
+In the event of a suspected release, loss, or theft of any select agent or toxin, the responsible official at a laboratory as designated by the Federal Select Agent Program shall make a report to the department immediately by the most rapid means available, preferably by telephone.
+The report shall be submitted to the Division of Surveillance and Investigation in the Office of Epidemiology.
 The rapid report shall be followed up by a written report within seven calendar days and shall include the following information:

 1. The name of the biologic agent and any identifying information (e.g., strain or other characterization information);